top of page

 Development and Communications Manager

 Annierose Klingbeil is a violist with a love of chamber music.
-She is a Suzuki trained violin and viola teacher with Bachelor’s and Master’s degrees from UMass Amherst in violin performance and music theory.
-She also studied piano, viola, chamber music, and music education throughout college.
-She has a passion for pedagogy, which she has used in her work as an aural skills teacher for the past five years at UMass Amherst and Amherst College.
-She is the general manager of two non-profit concert series in MA and CT and organizes the UMass Suzuki Teacher Training and String Pedagogy Workshops.
-In her free time, Ms. Annierose enjoys doing puzzles and playing soccer.
+She is a Suzuki violin and viola teacher with degrees from UMass Amherst in violin performance and music theory.
+She also studied piano, viola, chamber music, and music education.
+She has a passion for pedagogy, which led her to start Lines and Spaces, a non-profit concert series and after-school El Sistema music program in Taunton, MA.
+She is currently the Development and Communications Manager for Música Franklin and the general manager of two non-profit concert series in MA and CT.
+She spends her summers in Burlington, VT, where she serves as the Concert Manager and Suzuki Coordinator for the Green Mountain Chamber Music Festival.

 Vicki Citron.jpeg